0l1v3rr/scrumw/README.md

 Before you build or run the application, there's an important step you need to take, it doesn't matter if you use [Docker](#running-with-docker) or [build it from the source](#building-from-source).
 In the root folder of the frontend (`~/scrumw/frontend`), create a `.env` file.
-In this file, you need to add the backend's URL.
+In this file, you need to specify the backend's URL.
 For example, if you run it on localhost, it should look like this:
 ```env
 VITE_API_URL=http://localhost:8080